It was Rabbits – 3; Dogs – 0. One squirrel almost bought the farm at Red’s jaws. A near-death experience, however, is not a real death experience.

 - Kill biting.
 Joey nearly always gives his favorite toy a fearsome shake when he’s tugged it away in a game.
 Staffordshire bull terriers were bred by farmers to grab and hang on to the noses of bulls.

-People have long used this instinct in dogs for their own ends.
+People have long used this instinct for their own ends.
 Dogs used in herding are engaging in a modified form of hunting.
 Drug or other types of detection dogs are engaged in the search part of the cycle.
 Search and rescue training relies on a dog’s prey instinct.

 Activities like flyball, agility courses, lure coursing – even a simple fetch – are examples of the prey instinct in action.